fetchai/agents-aea/docs/generic-storage.md

 Storage is available with skill context: `self.context.storage` if `self.context.storage` is not None, storage is enabled and ready to use.

-Generic storage consists of two parts:
+Generic storage consists of two parts: objects and collections.
-Objects and collections.
-Object consists f  object_id (unique string) and object body.
-Object body is any json friendly python data type: list, dict, int, float, string ,bool.
+Objects consist of the object_id (unique string) and object body.
+The object body is any json friendly python data type: list, dict, int, float, string, bool.

 Collection is a group of the objects, objects data types can vary in the same collection.
 Collection name is name consists of letters, numbers and _.